davidrmiller/neural2d/README.md

 ![radius-1x1](images/proj-1x1-sm.png)

 The pattern that is projected onto the source layer is elliptical.
+(Layers configured as convolution filters work slightly differently; see the later section about convolution filtering.)

 Here are some projected connection patterns for various radii:

 radius 0x0
 ![radius-0x0](images/radius-0x0.png)